bendwild/afromedica/content/About us/membership.md

 - receive mentorship from other AfroMedica members
 - gain experience in healthcare communication, advocacy, and social media strategy
 - receive recognition and certification of your contribution
-- be surrounded by asupportive, like-minded network of peers and professionals
+- be surrounded by a supportive, like-minded network of peers and professionals
 - have opportunities to contribute ideas and develop your voice in health equity

 # How to join?
 Interested in becoming an Afromedica Associate?
-Please send a mail to connects@afromedica.be with your motivation (150–200 words) that includes:
+Please send a mail to connects@afromedica.be with your **motivation (150–200 words)** that includes:
 - who you are and what motivates you to join
 - any relevant experience or skills (communications, design, advocacy, etc.)
 - one idea you’d love to see Afromedica share or explore